 Black is the neutral that most folks love best and feel most comfortable wearing, but learning how to utilize it intentionally is key to making your black-based looks appear sophisticated.
 White runs a close second, often serving as a filler for a cardigan/jacket and pant combo in which a camisole or tee is required.
 And viewing neutrals as a palette that can be played with and mixed can make them seem less daunting.
 So do take a peek at those posts for a bit of background.

-Like Beth, I am more drawn to colors than neutrals.
-But without the neutrals in my closet, my outfit options would be considerably more limited.
-Here are some tips for the neutral-wary that should help you feel more comfortable purchasing and wearing those subdued shades.
+And here are some tips for the neutral-wary that should help you feel more comfortable purchasing and wearing those subdued shades.

 Opt for colorful neutrals

 Oxymoron, anyone?
 But the thing is that black, gray, and white are not, technically, colors.
 Brown, olive, and tan are.
 They have more richness to them and complement a wider range of true colors, so they may feel more appealing than stark blacks and whites.
 I’d also throw burgundy into the mix.
 Not universally accepted as a neutral, but goes well with nearly all colors excepting neons and a few pastels.
 If you’re a neutral-wary person, ease into neutrals by selecting the more colorful options available.